YanfengChen/WHAM/docs/WHAM_installation_prompts.md

+Clean up and reset for preparing reinstallation 1.reset the project to origin/main remote repo on github 2.reset the submodules to origin remote repo on github 3.remove the conda env 'WHAM'

+Install WHAM
 1.check the versions of GPU driver and CUDA platform, 2.check the version of Ubuntu
 3.follow the installation guide in INSTALL.md